-Grace can be rented Monday-Friday from 7 a.m.-11 p.m., including holidays.
+Grace can be rented from 7 a.m.-11 p.m., seven days a week including holidays.
 For more information, see the tabs below or send a message to email@example.com.
 Click the button below to submit a request.

 The building now known as Grace Heritage Center served the congregation of Grace Episcopal Church from 1881 until 1991.
 Now in its second century of use and at its third location, as the focal point of Founders Memorial Park, it is one of many historic structures in Georgetown that has withstood the rigors of nature, growth and change in the community.

 This Carpenter Gothic chapel with its Norman-style tower was built at the corner of 10th and Main Streets in 1881 for a total cost of $2,186.
 It served the congregation there until 1955, when it was moved to East University Avenue to be close to Southwestern University.
 In 1991, the congregation having built a new church, the Episcopal Diocese of Texas donated the building to the citizens of Georgetown.
 Moved back downtown, this time to 817 Main Street, the Center’s wooden structure now complements the historic square, serving as a public-use facility and location for Preservation Georgetown’s offices.